imnomee/01-Random-Quote-Generator/README.md

 We can update the timing (in seconds) and add any number of quotes without changing the total number or any other quote to update the time.

-This was the first project, created during the Unit 01 of TeamTreeHouse Techdegree course.